-3.1 What is the standard timetable for clearance and is there a fast-track process?
+4.1 What is the standard timetable for clearance and is there a fast-track process?
 Can the authority extend or delay this process?

-The CPC must notify the undertaking concerned of its initial decision, either to clear the concentration or to require a full investigation, no later than one month after receiving the notification and filing fees or any additional information required under the Merger Law.
+The CPC must notify the undertakings concerned of its initial decision, either to clear the concentration or to require a full investigation, no later than one month after receiving the notification and filing fees or any additional information required under the Merger Law.
 It may extend this period by up to 14 days under certain conditions.
-If a phase II investigation takes place the CPC must issue its decision within four months after having received all the information required under schedule III of the Merger Law.
+If a Phase II investigation takes place the CPC must issue its decision within four months after having received all the information required under Schedule III of the Merger Law.
+There is no fast-track process.

-3.2 What is the substantive test for clearance, and to what extent does the authority consider efficiencies arguments or non-competition factors such as industrial policy or the public interest in reaching its decisions?
+4.2 What is the substantive test for clearance, and to what extent does the authority consider efficiencies arguments or noncompetition factors such as industrial policy or the public interest in reaching its decisions?

-The substantive test is that the proposed concentration should not substantially impair competition in Cyprus or in a part of it.
-The CPC must take account of the interests of intermediate and end consumers of the relevant products and services and the contribution to technical and economic progress and the possible benefit to consumers.
+substantially impair competition in Cyprus or in a part of it.
+The CPC must the CPC are subject to recourse to the Administrative Court under article take account of the interests of intermediate and end consumers of the 146 of the constitution.
+A party who is dissatisfied with the decision of the relevant products and services and the contribution to technical and Administrative Court has the right to appeal to the Supreme Court.
+There economic progress and the possible benefit to consumers.

-3.3 Are remedies available to alleviate competition concerns?
+4.3 Are remedies available to alleviate competition concerns?
 Please comment on the authority's approach to acceptance and implementation of remedies.

-If the CPC's concerns are not resolved it is required to consider which of the circumstances causing its concerns may be removed, and to make suggestions and negotiate with the parties to resolve the outstanding issues.
+If the CPC's concerns are not resolved it is required to consider which of the circumstances causing its concerns may be removed and to make suggestions and negotiate with the parties in order to resolve the outstanding issues.
 It may require the transaction to be amended or the participants to provide commitments, for example to divest certain activities.